steveicarus/iverilog/vvp/README.txt

 PART CONCATENATION STATEMENTS:

 The opposite of the part select statement is the part concatenation statement.
-The .concat statment is a functor node that takes at input vector values and produces a single vector output that is the concatenation of all the inputs.
+The .concat statement is a functor node that takes at input vector values and produces a single vector output that is the concatenation of all the inputs.